20 Useful Google Search Operators for Content Marketers [Cheat Sheet & Use Cases]

 Minus (-) Exclude a specific keyword from the search results conversion optimization -tips

-site: Return results from a particular site site:optinmonster.com
+site: Return results from a particular site site:optinmonster.com lead generation

-inurl: Return results within URL inurl:conversion
+inurl: Return results with a specific word or phrase in the URL inurl:conversion

-intitle: Return results within title intitle:conversion
+intitle: Return results with a specific word or phrase within the title intitle:conversion

 OR Return results for one query or the other query conversion OR optimization